esp-admin/app/README.md

 The platform is composed of the following key components:

 1. Projects
- - Projects are an optional feature meaning it can be omitted.
+ - Are an optional feature meaning it can be omitted.
  - A project represents an ESP firmware and has multiple releases.
  - Each release is identified by a unique version string in format `v-x.x.x` and has a public download URL.
- - A project can be linked to a Github repo for CI/CD integration.
  - A project has one to many devices

 2. Devices
-- A device represent an ESP32.
+- A device represent an ESP.
 - It can be linked to a project for OTA.

 2. Commands
-- Are MQTT messages sent by the Frontend or Backend.
+- Are MQTT messages sent by the Frontend.
-- They trigger specific actions on target: `restart`, `config`, `update`, `debug`
+- They trigger specific actions on target: `restart`, `config`, `update`, `debug`.

 3. Reports
-- Are MQTT messages sent by the target.
+- Are MQTT messages sent by the device.
-- They trigger specific actions on the Frontend (update data) or Backend (repoting): `status`, `metadata`, `error`
+- They trigger specific actions on the Frontend for data updates `status`, `metadata`.
+- They trigger specific actions on the Backend for repoting `error`.

 5. Config
- - Are key-value pairs stored on target's non-Volatile storage in encrypted manner.
+ - Are key-value pairs stored on device's non-Volatile storage in encrypted format.
  - It includes MQTT credentials and SSL certificate, project related variables and custom properties.
- - Refreshed on target boot and on `config` command.
+ - Refreshed on device boot and on `config` command.

 5. Logging
-- Are MQTT messages sent by the target to the Frontend.
+- Are MQTT messages sent by the device to the Frontend.
+- Start upon receiving `debug` command on.
+- Stop upon receiving `debug` command off.
-- Not stored to database
+- Not stored to database.

 7. Updates
-- Triggered on creating new release either manually or via CI/CD workflow.
+- Triggered on creating new release from Frontend.
 - Store executable to S3 bucket.
 - Send `update` command.